AndrewJBateman/angular-pwa-ssr/README.md

 ## :books: General info

+* User can enter a post code to search for all commercial enterprises around the RATP station in that post code
+* Data comes from the RATP API
 * Using Angular Server Side Rendering (ngUniversal) and Service Workers for a Progressive Web App
+* Includes Transloco i18n translation json files so user can switch languages from nav buttons
 * Deployed from Github so each Commit causes an auto-deploy in Netlify.
 Netlify performs the build process. * **Important note:** I had to specify Node version in Netlify in `site-name/settings/deploys/Environment/Environment variables/` `key - value` `NODE_VERSION - 16.13.2` or deploy would fail - see image below

 ## :camera: Screenshots